bmartin1/Identifying_Actions_for_Sound_Event_Classification/action_vectors_dataset/README.md

 ##  Instructions for Mturk annotations:

-Detection of action(s) producing at least some part of the sounds
+Identification of action(s) producing at least some part of the sounds

 Thank you for participating!
 You must be between 18 and 60 years old, must not have a hearing impairment, must be wearing headphones and must not be listening to other audio.